William M. Branham: Financial difficulties

-Some of Branham's business associates thought he was partially responsible because of his lack of interest in the financial affairs of the campaigns and tried to hold him personally responsible for the debt.
+Some of Branham's business associates thought he was partially responsible because of his lack of interest in the financial affairs of the campaigns and tried to hold him personally responsible for the debts.
 Branham briefly stopped campaigning and said he would have to take a job to repay the debt, but the Full Gospel Business Men's Fellowship International ultimately offered financial assistance to cover the debt.
 Branham became increasingly reliant on the Full Gospel Businessmen to finance his campaign meetings as the Pentecostal denominations began to withdraw their financial support.

 Finances became an issue again in 1956 when the Internal Revenue Service (IRS) charged Branham with tax evasion.
 The American government targeted the other leading revivalists with lawsuits during the same time period, including Oral Roberts, Jack Coe, and A. A. Allen.
 The IRS asserted income reported by the ministers as non-taxable gifts was taxable, despite the fact Branham had not kept the gifts for himself.
 Except Allen, who won his legal battle, the evangelists settled their cases out of court.

 The IRS investigation showed Branham did not pay close attention to the amount of money flowing through his ministry, and had failed to document gifts and donations he received or how the proceeds were used.
 It also revealed that others assisting in his campaigns were taking financial advantage of the campaigns.
-Branham reported his annual salary to the IRS as $7,000 ($ in 2020 dollars) while his manager Gordon Lindsay's was reported at $80,000. ($ in 2020 dollars) Comparatively, Oral Roberts earned a salary of $15,000 in the same years.
-Branham's case was eventually settled out of court when Branham admitted to tax evasion and agreed to pay of a $40,000 penalty. ($ in 2020 dollars) Branham was never able to completely pay off the tax liability.
+Branham reported his annual salary to the IRS as $7,000 ($ in 2024 dollars) while his manager Gordon Lindsay's was reported at $80,000. ($ in 2024 dollars) Comparatively, Oral Roberts earned a salary of $15,000 in the same years.
+Branham's case was eventually settled out of court when Branham admitted to tax evasion and agreed to pay a $40,000 penalty. ($ in 2024 dollars) Branham was never able to completely pay off the tax liability.